cloudmesh-community/fa18-523-60/project-report/report.md

 to develop products, projects, and businesses based on their unique ideas and talents.
 In many cases, an idea or a talent is not enough to accomplish this.
-Capital funds are one of the main elements of a successful startup process.
+Capital funds are one of the main elements of a successful start-up process.
 Although there is a significant number of government programs in the United States designed to help small businesses and creative indivials to obtain necessary funds for their projects, a high number of